Cybersecurity Maturity Model Certification (CMMC)The CMMC Knowledge You Need to Succeed

 Since only CMMC certified companies can participate in contracts that mandate CMMC, there is a clear competitive advantage to achieving CMMC certification sooner rather than later.

-How Do We Get CMMC Certified?
+How Do You Get CMMC Certified?

 The DoD in cooperation with the defense industry has “self-formed” a nonprofit accreditation body, called the CMMC Accreditation Body (CMMC-AB).
-This entity will onboard the Certified 3rd-Party Assessment Organizations (C3PAOs) needed to certified suppliers across the DIB.
+This entity will onboard the Certified 3rd-Party Assessment Organizations (C3PAOs) needed to certify suppliers across the DIB.
 The C3PAOs, in turn, will train and certify the many auditors who will conduct CMMC audits.

 How Does CMMC Compare to NIST 800-171?

 Because it defines five compliance levels, CMMC is more flexible than NIST 800-171, and “right-sizes” a supplier’s compliance footprint based on the data it is handling.

 Here is a simple way to describe the five CMMC “cyber hygiene” certification levels:

 For suppliers that won’t be handling sensitive data, certification to CMMC Level 1 specifies only 17 controls, while Level 2 specifies 63 controls.
 These levels should be straightforward to achieve for businesses that are self-attesting to NIST 800-171 compliance today.

 Suppliers that will handle CUI will need to be certified to CMMC Level 3 or higher.
 Level 3 includes all 110 NIST 800-171 controls, plus 20 additional controls, making it comparable to the current DFARS guidance.

 CMMC levels 4 and 5 are intended to protect CUI pertaining to high-value assets from advanced persistent threats and nation state actors.
 These levels define more controls (156 and 171 respectively and processes); attaining them will entail a rigorous audit process.